Bed Sham Comfort Guide: Enhance Your Bedding with Style and Relaxation

 Standard and King Shams

-• Where They Go: Usually placed in front of your sleeping pillows
+• Placement: In front of your sleeping pillows

 Euro Shams

-• Where They Go: Prop them up against the headboard, behind all other pillows
+• Placement: Against the headboard, behind other pillows

 For a Queen Bed:

-• 2 sleeping pillows tucked behind or underneath
+• 2 sleeping pillows tucked behind or below

 For a King Bed: